hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 * W3C Verifiable Presentations (VPs)
 * Decentralized ledger technologies.
 * Policy workflow engines through fully configurable and human readable “logic blocks” accessible through either a user interface or an application programming interface (API).

+Like mentioned at the beginning of this section, similar logic can be easily applied to other rationales.

 ## User stories